SpareCarry/sparecarry/ERROR_LOGGING_SYSTEM.md

 // These fields are automatically redacted:
 // password, token, jwt, secret, key, authorization, cookie, session, access_token, refresh_token

-logger.info('Request', {
+logger.info("Request", {
-  password: 'secret123',  // Will be logged as '[REDACTED]'
+  password: "secret123", // Will be logged as '[REDACTED]'
-  email: 'user@example.com',  // Will be logged as-is });
+  email: "user@example.com", // Will be logged as-is });
 ```